ava-labs/avalanche-cli/README.md

 ### Local networks

-Usage of network for local operations:
+Usage of local networks:
-- The local network will be started only if it not already running
+- The local network will be started in the background only if it is not already running
-- If the network is not running, both `network start` and `subnet deploy` will start it from the `default snapshot`. `subnet deploy` will also do the deploy on the started network.
+- If the network is not running, both `network start` and `subnet deploy` will start it from the `default snapshot`.
+`subnet deploy` will also do the deploy on the started network.
 - If the network is running, `network start` will do nothing, and `subnet deploy` will use the running one to do the deploy.
 - The local network will run until calling `network stop`, `network clean`, or until machine reboot

 ### Default snapshot

-Changes in `default snapshot` by local operations:
+How the CLI commands affect the `default snapshot`:
 - First call of `network start` or `subnet deploy` will initialize `default snapshot` from the `bootstrap snapshot`
-- Subnecuent calls to `subnet deploy` does not change the snapshot, only the running network
+- Subsequent calls to `subnet deploy` do not change the snapshot, only the running network
 - `network stop` persist the running network into the `default snapshot`
 - `network clean` copy again the `bootstrap snapshot` into the `default snapshot`, doing a reset of the state

-So tipically a user will want to do the deploy it needs, change the blockchain state in a specific way, and after that execute `network stop` to preserve all the state.
+So typically a user will want to do the deploy she needs, change the blockchain state in a specific way, and after that execute `network stop` to preserve all the state.
 In a different session, `network start` or `subnet deploy` will recover that state.

 ### Custom snapshots

-Changes in `custom snapshots` by local operations:
+How the CLI commands affect the `custom snapshots`:
-- `network stop` can be given an optional snapshot name, will be used instead of the default one, to save the state
+- `network stop` can be given an optional snapshot name.
+This will then be used instead of the default one to save the state
-- `network start` can be given an optional snapshot name, will be used instead of the default one, to load the state
+- `network start` can be given an optional snapshot name.
+This will then be used instead of the default one to save the state
 - `subnet deploy` will take a running network if it is available, so there is a need to use `network start` previously to do deploys, if wanting to use custom snapshots
 - `network clean` does not change custom snapshots

-So tipically a user who want to use a custom snapshot will do the deploy it needs, change the blockchain state in a specific way, and after that execute `network stop` with `--snapshot-name` flag to preserve all the state into the desired snapshot.
+So typically a user who wants to use a custom snapshot will do the deploy she needs, change the blockchain state in a specific way, and after that execute `network stop` with `--snapshot-name` flag to preserve all the state into the desired snapshot.
 In a different session, `network start` with `--snapshot-name` flag will be called to load that specific snapshot, and after that
 `subnet deploy` can be used on top of it.
 Notice that you need to continue giving `--snapshot-name` flag to those commands if you